 Two Ways to Fall Out of Status

 When a foreign national remains in the United States longer than the period of authorized stay, it’s called “overstaying” a visa.
-An overstay includes a non-immigrant visa holder who was lawfully admitted to the United States for an authorized period but stayed in the United States beyond his or her authorized admission period.
+An overstay includes a non-immigrant visa holder who was lawfully admitted to the United States for an authorized period but stayed in the United States beyond their authorized admission period.

 However, the U.S. government will also consider non-immigrants admitted for “duration of status” who fail to maintain their status to be overstays.
 “Duration of status” is a term used for foreign nationals who are admitted for the duration of a specific program or activity, which may be variable, instead of for a set timeframe.
 The authorized admission period ends when the foreign national accomplishes the purpose for which they were admitted, or is no longer engaged in authorized activities pertaining to that purpose.
 For example, a foreign student who enters the U.S. for a program that runs for four years must leave when the program is completed, or go on to pursue another program of study.